OursCodeur/hackerrank/README.md

 While I'm more familiar with C++, I occasionally used Python when I felt it would result in leaner, more readable code.

+I recommend using PyPy3 instead of Python 3 in HackerRank's language selector - this will set the timeout limit lower for standard challenges ( [4 seconds instead of 10](https://www.hackerrank.com/environment/languages) ).
+On the other hand you'll benefit from PyPy's wicked fast JIT compiler.

 ## Checking solutions

 Copy-paste the proposed solution to HackerRank's 'Current Buffer' and test it ¯\\_\_(ツ)_\_/¯